omgujjewar13/Demo-File/README.md

 # Demo-File
-This is a demo Git & GitHub class
+This is a demo Git & GitHub class.